worthpointlabs/terratest/examples/terraform-packer-example/README.md

 1. Install [Golang](https://golang.org/) and make sure this code is checked out into your `GOPATH`.
 1. `cd test`
 1. `dep ensure`
-1. `go test -v -run TerraformPackerExampleTest`
+1. `go test -v -run TestTerraformPackerExample`